Experian Boost™ Review - Improve Your FICO® Score for Free

 In initial testing, Experian stated that:

-- 10% of the consumers with thin files due to insufficient credit history will be eligible for a score after using Boost
+- 10% of the consumers with thin files due to insufficient credit history will be eligible for a FICO Score after using Boost

-- Average scores increased by over 10 points
+- Average FICO Scores increased by over 10 points

 Do You Stand to Benefit by Using Experian Boost?